daltibamilena/4sports/README.md

 # 4sports

-## Instalation
+## Installation
-We are using docker, so you`ll need docker and docker-compose.
+We are using docker, so you will need docker and docker-compose.

 After clonning the repository, run